-These systems are either internal or are connected to the public telephone facilities.
-All installations, which have public connections, are subject to the supervision and approval of the telephone companies whose engineers normally undertake the final connecting-up.
-The electrical contractor is generally required to install conduit or trunking to facilitate the wiring of the building for telephone outlets.
-In large buildings a main switchboard is installed to receive incoming calls, which are then switched to the required extension phone.
+Some methods use an auto-dialing unit at the protected premises, which connects alarm calls in the form of a pre-recorded message, either via the public '911' emergency call service to the appropriate fire-control room, or direct via the automatic telephone system to a pre-selected telephone number.
+This method is cheaper than the direct-line method, but is less reliable. it for some reason, connection to the appropriate fire-control point is not achieved at the first attempt, it is possible for an alarm call to be lost.
+Also, required extension phone.
 There are two types of private installations: PMBX (private manual branch exchange) and PABX (private automatic branch exchange).

-In the PMBX system, each extension phone is wired to the main switchboard and connection made by sockets called jacks.
+In the PMBX system, each extension phone is wired to the main switchboard and connection is made by sockets calledjacks.
 There are certain disadvantages associated with this system, which usually requires an additional internal phone system.

-The PABX system, all incoming calls are terminated at the manual switchboard and are provided by the telephone operator.
+In the PABX system, all incoming calls are terminated at the manual switchboard and are answered by the telephone operator.
 All extension to extension calls are set up automatically and direct out dialing on certain extensions is possible.
-All extension phones can call the prevator who can identify the extension on a lamp-per-line basis.
-Direct access to the local Brigade can be incorporated in the system, a special code being allocated for this purpose.
+All extension phones can call the operator who can identify the extension on a lamp-per-line hasis.
+Direct access to the local Fire Brigade can be incorporated in the system, a special code being allocated for this purpose.
 A cordless switchboard (PMBX 4) is a more recent development of the PABX system.
 It has a switchboard with a translucent screen or lamp signaling.
-It enables the prevator to supervise and connect all calls with full control given by a few levers and keys.
-When a call is transferred to an extension it disappears from the switchboard and is then under the full control of the extension; this is a feature not available with the older approved system known as PABX 3.
+It enables -the operator to supervise and connect all calls with full control given by a few levers and keys.
+When a cali is transferred to an extension it disappears from the switchboard and is then under the full control of the extension; this is a feature not available with the older approved gystem known as PABX 3.

-CHAPTER 11.
+CHAPTER 12.
 ILLUMINATION

-11.1 Some Kinds of Lamps
+12.1 Some Kinds of Lamps